mholt/PapaParse/README.md

 }
 ```

-If the header row is disabled, field counting does not occur, because there is no need to key the data to the field name:
+If the header row is disabled, field counting does not occur because there is no need to key the data to the field name.
+Thus we only get a Quotes error:

 ```json
 {